developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/ekb/index.md

 ---

 ## Overview
-The Enterprise Keyboard API provides programmatic access to Zebra's software keyboard and some of its settings.
-To use EKB with an Enterprise Browser app, EKB must first be selected using the Settings panel in the Zebra device.
-Alternatively, EKB also can be activated programmatically using Zebra's [EMDK](../../../../emdk-for-android) development tools, or remotely using [StageNow](../../../../stagenow) or a compatible MDM.
+The Enterprise Keyboard API provides programmatic access to Zebra's Enterprise Keyboard (EKB 1.2 and higher) soft input device and some of its settings.
+To use EKB with an Enterprise Browser app, EKB must be enabled and selected as the default input device.
+This can be done manually using the Settings panel on the Zebra device, programmatically using Zebra's [EMDK](../../../../emdk-for-android) development tools, or remotely using [StageNow](../../../../stagenow) or a compatible MDM.
 See the [Enterprise Keyboard usage guide](../../../../enterprise-keyboard) for details.

+* **This API works only with EKB 1.2 and higher**.
-**This API is not for use with the standard Android (AOSP) keyboard**.
+* **This API is not for use with the standard Android (AOSP) keyboard**.

 ## Enabling the API